What does my test result mean?

 Positive Test Results

-If you have received a positive test result, tell your health professional.
-If you received the result by text, you can screenshot that to keep until a written notification arrives from the laboratory.
+- If you received the test result by text, screenshot it to keep until written notification arrives from the laboratory.

 Negative Test Results

-Standard Direct Plating (more info here)
+Standard Direct Plating Method (more info here)

 Enriched Culture Method (ECM) (more info here)